gbaptista/gemini-ai/README.md

 # Gemini AI

-A Ruby Gem for interacting with [Gemini](https://deepmind.google/technologies/gemini/) through [Vertex AI](https://cloud.google.com/vertex-ai), Google's generative AI service.
+A Ruby Gem for interacting with [Gemini](https://deepmind.google/technologies/gemini/) through [Vertex AI](https://cloud.google.com/vertex-ai) or [AI Studio](https://makersuite.google.com), Google's generative AI services.

+![The logo shows a gemstone split into red and blue halves, symbolizing Ruby programming and Gemini AI.
+It's surrounded by a circuit-like design on a dark blue backdrop.](https://raw.githubusercontent.com/gbaptista/assets/main/gemini-ai/ruby-gemini-ai.png)

 > _This Gem is designed to provide low-level access to Gemini, enabling people to build abstractions on top of it.
 If you are interested in more high-level abstractions or more user-friendly tools, you may want to consider [Nano Bots](https://github.com/icebaker/ruby-nano-bots) 💎 🤖._

-![The logo shows a gemstone split into red and blue halves, symbolizing Ruby programming and Gemini AI.
-It's surrounded by a circuit-like design on a dark blue backdrop.](https://raw.githubusercontent.com/gbaptista/assets/main/gemini-ai/ruby-gemini-ai.png)

 ## TL;DR and Quick Start